KiandaBPM/KiandaBPM.github.io/business-rules.md

 3. **Assign form:** This rule could define a form owner by assigning a user or a group to a form.
 You could also choose to override or append the form owner.
 4. **Process security:** This rule defines the security of the entire process.
 Using this rule, you could add any user or group with the right permissions to view/update any instances.
 5. **Start a process:** Start a process rule helps you create a new instance of the same process or a different process.
 You could also map the inputs from the current instance to a new instance.
 6. **Schedule a rule:** This rule helps you schedule a rule/rules to be triggered one time, hourly, daily, weekly, monthly or immediately.
-For example, this rule could be used a schedule a daily reminder email to a user if the task is not complete.
+For example, this rule could be used to schedule a daily reminder email to a user if the task is not complete.

 ## Data rules

 Kianda data rules display the actual flow of data while interacting with form components.
-The flow of data could be internal or externally connected to different data-connectors.
+The flow of data could be internally or externally connected to different data-connectors.

 1. **Set form field:** Using this rule you could set a field value of any field.
 The field value could be a simple text, current date or currently logged in user.
 2. **Find items:** This rule is used to find an item from your data-connections.
 To find an item, you could use a data source filter which acts like a conditional bridge between Kianda and data-connections.
 If the condition is true, you could map the data source field or text to the Kianda form field.